reysaf14/AI-Internal-Knowledge-Assistant-RAG-Python-Implementation/README.md

 through an OpenAI-compatible local model endpoint, and can deliver responses through a Telegram polling boundary.

-M5 remains `NOT_VERIFIED`: the approved 12+3 evaluation and local Qwen runtime were not available.
-This guide documents the reproducible local operator path;
-it does not replace the M5 or independent QA/Security gates.
+M5 remains `NOT_VERIFIED`: the approved CSV currently has an 11+4 source composition, so it is not yet the required 12+3 evaluation.
+This guide documents the reproducible local operator path; it does not replace the M5 or independent QA/Security gates.

 ## Prerequisites